t3-oss/create-t3-app/www/src/pages/en/faq.md

 As per [T3-Axiom #3](/en/introduction#typesafety-isnt-optional), we take typesafety as a first class citizen.
 Unfortunately, not all frameworks and plugins support TypeScript which means some of the configuration files have to be `.js` files.

 We try to emphasize that these files are JavaScript for a reason, by explicitly declaring each file's type (`cjs` or `mjs`) depending on what's supported by the library it is used by.
-Also, all the `js` files in this project are still typechecked using a `@ts-check` comment at the top.
+Also, all the `js` files in this project are still typechecked using a checkJs option in the compiler (tsconfig).

 ## I'm struggling to add i18n to my app.
 Is there any reference I can use?